-POLICY 2.16.4 Within parcels located west of and including US 1 that are designated "Commerce" on the Broward County Land Use Plan and are either, (1) fronting with direct access to a roadway classified as a State road, County arterial, per the Broward Highway Functional Classification map, or other road or portion thereof, as approved by the Board of County Commissioners ("Board"), herein after referred to as a "Qualified Road," or (2) are located no more than one-half (1/2) mile from a passenger rail station, defined as a station for the transportation of passengers by rail on board trains, locomotives, rail cars, or rail equipment pursuant to a passenger rail service provided by a governmental or non-governmental entity ("Qualified Rail Station"); or (3) are within a parcel designated "Activity Center," multi-family residential use is permitted in addition to that permitted otherwise in those designations by this Plan, subject to the following:
+POLICY 2.16.4 (Status: Pending input from Senator Geller's working group during May 2025.
+Planning Council staff does not recommend any substantive modifications without the additional input.)
+Within parcels located west of and including US 1\ that are designated "Commerce" on the Broward County Land Use Plan and are either, (1) fronting with direct access to a roadway classified as a State road, County arterial, per the Broward Highway Functional Classification map, or other road or portion thereof, as approved by the Board of County Commissioners ("Board"), herein after referred to as a "Qualified Road," or (2) are located no more than one-half (1/2) mile from a passenger rail station, defined as a station for the transportation of passengers by rail on board trains, locomotives, rail cars, or rail equipment pursuant to a passenger rail service provided by a governmental or non-governmental entity ("Qualified Rail Station"); or (3) are within a parcel designated "Activity Center," multi-family residential use is permitted in addition to that permitted otherwise in those designations by this Plan, subject to the following:

-- (1) One or more of the affordable housing categories, as defined by this Plan, must be a component of the residential development based on the following "bonus" units to "affordable" unit formula(s) described below: - (a) Moderate income: six (6) bonus units for every (1) one moderate income unit. - (b) Low income: nine (9) bonus units for every (1) one low income unit. - (c) Very-low income: nineteen (19) bonus units for every (1) one very-low income unit. - (2) (a) Each required affordable housing unit must be no smaller than ten percent (10%) less than the average gross floor area of each bonus unit corresponding type (i.e., onebedroom, two-bedroom, three-bedroom, etc.) in the development project; or - (b) The number of bedrooms/bathrooms provided in the affordable units must be proportional to the number provided in the bonus units type (i.e., one-bedroom, two-bedroom, three-bedroom, etc.). - (3) Single-family dwelling units are not permitted.
+- (1) One or more of the affordable housing categories, as defined by this Plan, must be a component of the residential development based on the following "bonus" units to "affordable" unit formula(s) described below: - (a) Moderate income: six (6) bonus units for every (1) one moderate income unit. - (b) Low income: nine (9) bonus units for every (1) one low income unit.

+- (c) Very-low income: nineteen (19) bonus units for every (1) one very-low income unit. - (2) (a) Each required affordable housing unit must be no smaller than ten percent (10%) less than the average gross floor area of each bonus unit corresponding type (i.e., onebedroom, two-bedroom, three-bedroom, etc.) in the development project; or - (b) The number of bedrooms/bathrooms provided in the affordable units must be proportional to the number provided in the bonus units type (i.e., one-bedroom, two-bedroom, three-bedroom, etc.).

+(3) Single-family dwelling units are not permitted.
 Residential units shall not be permitted on the ground floor portion of any building that fronts a Qualified Road, except for the horizontal integration of office or commercial uses.
 As per Policy 2.2.5 of the Broward County Land Use Plan, studio or efficiency housing units, no greater than 500 square feet in size, may be counted by the local government as 0.5 dwelling units for residential density purposes.